bcw222/chromium-website/site/developers/how-tos/debugging-on-windows/index.md

                 with *Handles* and *Locks* checks enabled.
 When bugs are found Chrome will trigger a breakpoint so running all Chrome processes under a debugger is recommended.
-Chrome will run much more slowly because Application Verifier puts every allocation on a separate page.
+Chrome will run much more slowly because Application Verifier puts every heap allocation on a separate page.
+Note that with PartitionAlloc Everywhere most Chromium allocations don't actually go through the Windows heap and are therefore unaffected by Application Verifier.
 * You can check the undocumented 'Cuzz' checkbox in Application Verifier to get the Windows thread scheduler to add some extra randomness in order to help expose race conditions in your code.
-* Putting every allocation on a separate page will *dramatically* affect performance so you may want to only do this for some applications.
-If you right-click on the Heaps checkbox and select Properties you can edit things like the size range for what allocations go into PageHeap (the page-per-allocation system) and you can set a RandRate percentage to randomly put allocations in PageHeap.

 * To put a breakpoint on CreateFile(), add this break point:
 {,,kernel32.dll}_CreateFileW@28